 Employment opportunities at the Dolph Briscoe Center for American History.

-1. Clements Project Intern - Under the supervision of the Clements Digitization Project Archivist, the intern will assist with surveying the Clements Papers, scanning, and metadata creation, as well as other duties related to the digitization project.
-This internship opportunity presents a unique opportunity to work hands-on with a variety of materials and experience each step of the processing project, from the initial survey of materials to the completed finding aid.
+1. Sr. Student Associate, Clements Project Intern - Under the supervision of the Clements Digitization Project Manager, the intern will assist with surveying the Clements Papers, selecting items for digitization, scanning those items, metadata creation, website development, as well as other duties related to the digitization project.
 Job Posting

 2. Reference Intern - Under the supervision of the Head of Reference Services, the intern will perform job duties such as providing reference services to students, faculty, staff and visitors, in person and by telephone, mail, and electronic mail.
 Additional duties include routine clerical tasks such as data entry, filing and receptionist work; participating in the continuing development of the Briscoe Center's website and Reference Wiki; special archival and library projects; other duties as assigned.
 Job Posting

 3. Metadata Intern - Under the supervision of the Digital Archivist, the intern will be responsible for metadata creation, normalization, and crosswalkng for both existing Briscoe Center digital assets and digital assets that will be created in the course of the Clements project.
 The intern will also be responsible for assisting the Digital Archivist in the ongoing creation and maintenance of project documentation.
 This position may also be responsible for creating tutorials, contributing to content development for metadata staff in-service, and investigating potential reuses for our existing metadata.
 Job Posting